 “The Tide Is High,” Blondie (Album: Autoamerican, 1980)

-The Jamaican group The Paragons originally performed this reggae song in 1966 but it was the American band Blondie, fronted by Miami-born Angela Tremble, who took it to number one on the US Billboard Hot 100 in 1980.
-You haven’t heard of Angela Tremble?
+The Jamaican group The Paragons originally performed this reggae song in 1966.
+But, it was the American band Blondie, fronted by Miami-born Angela Tremble, who took it to number one on the US Billboard Hot 100 in 1980.
+Haven’t heard of Angela Tremble?
 Her stage name is Debbie Harry.

 Find “The Tide is High” on Amazon.